lionel-panhaleux/archon-bot/README.md

 You should either have some players drop out or additional players check in.

 In case you want to run a tournament with 6, 7, or 11 players, you can setup a staggered tournament.
-In this case, you also need to use `/set-max-round` to indicate the number of rounds each player will play, so that the bot can compute a full staggered-rounds seating structure for you.
+In this case, you need to use `/stagger` and indicate the number of rounds each player will play, so that the bot can compute a full staggered-rounds seating structure for you.